Find the report that covers the type 2 diabetes genes

 The special cells in the pancreas, called the beta cells produce a hormone called insulin.

-Insulin is needed to move blood sugar or glucose into the cells.
+Insulin moves blood sugar or glucose into the cells.

 When one suffers from type 2 diabetes, the fat, liver, and muscle cells respond incorrectly to insulin.